How To Sell Your Old Clothes & Make A Profit, According To Experts

 Nearly every season, you probably take a hard look at your closet and think, "I have nothing to wear" or "I hate everything in here."
 While a whole wardrobe makeover might not be within your budget, there is something you can do to save money for new threads, while also making room in your closet: sell your old clothes.
 Whether you're looking to clean out your closet for a complete overhaul or you want to make some room for some new things, why not make a bit of extra buck while you're doing so?

-"There’s always extra money laying around the house and there’s always a number of things in their pocket they can easily sell for a pretty great price," says Noah Zamansky, Head of Assisted Selling at eBay.
+"There’s always extra money laying around the house and there’s always a number of things in their closet they can easily sell for a pretty great price," says Noah Zamansky, Head of Assisted Selling at eBay.
 It's surprising what you might find hiding behind the clothes you wear the most.
 Maybe it's last season's trendy It-top that simply doesn't work anymore, that denim minidress you've outgrown, or even a pair of shoes from two years ago that you never found the right occasion for.
 As they often say, one man's trash is another man's treasure.

 Taking your clothes to a resale store can be easy and simple, but given that what you sell is at the mercy of an associate, you might not be able to rid yourself of everything.
 Along with that, sometimes you can't even get what you feel your clothes deserve in terms of payment.